-‘Face The beat: Session 5’ is being prepared – send your submissions now for this mega industrial/electro compilation!
+'Face The beat: Session 5' is being prepared - send your submissions now for this mega industrial/electro compilation! - Side-Line Music Magazine

-We are starting the preparation for the 5th volume in our popular free download compilation series ‘Face The Beat’.
+After a legal issue on whether or not we were the first to use “Face The Beat” (and we were the first), we can reboot the preparation for the 5th volume in our popular free download compilation series ‘Face The Beat’!

 “Face The Beat: Session 5” will again be focusing on new/known talents from the industrial/electronic scene which will get a large platform to showcase their material!
 The 4 previous releases – “Face The Beat: Session 1”, “Face The Beat: Session 2”, “Face The Beat: Session 3” and “Face The Beat: Session 4” – are by far the most downloaded compilations ever from the industrial scene reaching tens of thousands of industrial music lovers each time, “Face The Beat: Session 4” even broke all records.